 Since the obstacles cause inconsistent cell reception, you’re likely to experience below-average signal outdoors, and spotty service indoors, even though the signal source is nearby.

 In this case, an omni-directional antenna is perfect - it can pick up the inconsistent cell signals from any direction.
-The amplifier will boost the signals and the indoor antenna will broadcast the boost 5G (with select models), 4G LTE, and 3G signals indoors.
+The amplifier will boost the signals and the indoor antenna will broadcast the boost 5G (on select frequencies), 4G, and LTE signals indoors.

 Sure, a directional antenna would work just as well, maybe even better, but it would only be able to pick up signals from one direction from one or two carriers.
 If there are multiple towers nearby and you wanted to pick up signals from multiple cell towers to boost multiple carriers, it’s better to use one omni-directional antenna rather than multiple directional antennas, which, if not set up properly, can cause additional signal interference.